mrparracho/HackerNewsPredictor/models/predictor/README.md

 # HN Predictor 🚀

-A comprehensive neural network model for predicting Hacker News post scores using advanced feature engineering and word embeddings.
+A neural network model for predicting Hacker News post scores using word embeddings and feature engineering.

 ## Overview

-This predictor goes beyond simple title embeddings to include:
+This predictor uses:

 - **Text Embeddings**: Title and content embeddings using pre-trained CBOW
 - **Categorical Features**: 38+ engineered features from post metadata